Randomization Tests for Conditional Group Symmetry

 \Cref{thm:equivariance:cond:ind} implies that a test for the hypotheses \eqref{eqn:hypotheses} can be performed using a test for the conditional independence in \eqref{eqn:cond:ind:rand}.
 If the action of $\grp$ on $\bfX$ is transitive, then $\bfX$ has a single orbit and the test simplifies to a test for (unconditional) independence.
-In principle, any general-purpose test for conditional independence may be used; see \citet{Li:2020} for a recent review of the literature.
-However, it is known that any test of size $\sig$ over the entire null hypothesis class has no power against any alternative \citep{Shah_2020}.
+In principle, any general-purpose test for conditional independence may be used.
+However, it is known that any test of level $\sig$ over the entire null hypothesis class has no power against any alternative \citep{Shah_2020}.
 The high-level solution is to restrict the null hypothesis class, which is commonly accomplished through problem-specific assumptions \citep{Shah_2020, Kim:2022} or modeling some parts of the relevant conditional distributions \citep{Zhang:2011, Pogodin:2024}.